 Revealing a Different Side of President Carter

-Now a professor of history at NC State, Mitchell has spent the past 10 years seeking answers about the true nature of the Carter presidency.
+Nancy Mitchell, a professor of history at NC State, has spent the past 10 years seeking answers about the true nature of the Carter presidency.
 She’s visited archives around the world: from Britain to Zambia, Canada to Australia, France to South Africa.
 And she’s interviewed dozens of former politicians, national advisers and world leaders, including Carter himself.

 Public History Students Spend Spring Break Working to Preserve a Culture That Could Soon Be Lost to Climate Change

 On March 8, 2020, Public History MA student, Andre Taylor, Dr. David Zonderman and eight other Public History students embarked on the first Spring Break trip to St. Helena Island.
 Their mission - to help preserve the Gullah Geechee culture which is threatened by climate change.